Computer Systems Fundamentals

 HTTP/1.1 Persistent Connections

-Processing HTTP Headers
+Processing HTTP Headers and Body

 UDP Socket Programming: DNS